-Preparing for your exams can help you achieve the results you want.
-Here is some advice to help you get revising.
+Preparing effectively for your exams can help you achieve the results you want.
+Here's some advice to get you started.

 - Start planning far ahead of your exams so you can give yourself enough time to get through all your work.

 - Make a note of all important dates – when assessments are due, exam dates and commitments like work shifts or sports.

 - Set long-term and short-term goals to clarify what you want to achieve.
 Work out your revision plan and use a planner to help you stay on track; this way you can include time for other commitments and well-deserved breaks.

 - Declutter your study space so you can work comfortably and concentrate.
 You might find it helpful to remove all distractions from your study area.

 - Gather your study resources and revision tools in one place.
 You will find subject specifications, past papers and supporting materials very useful – see our revision resources page.
 Also ask your subject teachers for specific revision tasks or materials.

 - Research shows that learning is much more effective when spaced out over longer stretches of time.
 It's easier to remember information from several shorter study sessions than one long one, so take a few short breaks during your study sessions.

 - Use practical memory aids where you can, such as flash cards, infographics, mind maps or videos.

 - Explain key points to another person.
 Teaching is a good way to remember key facts.